yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 13. Press enter

 You should see the script push out some output as it backs up to the USB drive.
-This should show you the directory listing of the USB so you can see if your backup file exists.
+This should also show you the directory listing of the USB so you can see if your backup file exists.

 ![auto backup-step6](../assets/backup6.png?raw=true)